-The search for an alternative fuel to power the world’s fleet of vehicles has taken many turns over the past few years, with much hope being placed on the lithium-ion battery as the primary energy storage method going forward.
+The search for an alternative fuel to power the world’s fleet of vehicles and machinery has taken many turns over the past few years, with much hope being placed on the lithium-ion battery as the primary energy storage method going forward.

 Yet there was perhaps too much hope placed in them for despite the great advances in reducing charging time and enlarging their capacity, the established manufacturers of off road vehicles have done their sums and decided that they are no replacement for the current diesel engine.